oracle-devrel/leagueoflegends-optimizer/README.md

 ![](./images/bought_items.JPG?raw=true)

 As I'm only considering player statistics, killing my AI opponent didn't give me any additional win probability, as kills, assists, deaths, vision score... aren't considered in this model.
-Also note that the model that's making the predictions was trained with only 50.000 rows, instead of the tens of millions of rows we had in our __bigger__ model.
+Also note that the model that's making the predictions was trained with only 50.000 rows, instead of the millions of rows we had in our __bigger__ model.
 Surely predictions would yield better results if we used the bigger model; we just didn't do that since prediction times would increase significantly.

 ![](./images/20.JPG?raw=true)